Education and Bar Admission

 - Governor of the Future at the Fondation du Barreau du Québec (2019 to present)

-- Member of the Board of directors of the Association des juristes pour l’avancement de la vie artistique (2018 to present)
+- Member of the Board of directors of the Association des juristes pour l’avancement de la vie artistique (2018-2020)

 - Member of Culture Montréal’s Commission permanente de l’art public (2017 to present)